srikarprabhaskandagatla/6G-Task-Remainder-Bot/README.md

 ngrok http 7777
 ```

   - This gives us an HTTP link which needs to be configured on the Twilio website.
-Go to the Console and then follow this path to set up the webhook link - `Messaging > Try it out > Send a WhatsApp message > Sandbox settings` and Here, paste the ngrok link under `When a message comes in` and change the method to  `POST`.
+Go to the Console and then follow this path to set up the webhook link - `Messaging > Try it out > Send a WhatsApp message > Sandbox settings` and here, paste the ngrok link under `When a message comes in` and change the method to `POST`.

 - That's it - your Task Remainder is now working!

 # Run the Code on Cloud
-- We have discussed how to set this up on a local system.
+We have discussed how to set this up on a local system.
 To run it on the cloud without using your local system, you can host this code on Render, Heroku, or an instance of AWS.
 Follow the same steps till Command 3.

-- Instead of running Command 4 (which exposes the Express Server using ngrok), you can simply use the HTTP link provided by your hosting service and paste it into the Twilio website.
+Instead of running Command 4 (which exposes the Express Server using ngrok), you can simply use the HTTP link provided by your hosting service and paste it into the Twilio website.

 # Contribution
 If you have any feedback, suggestions, or find a bug, feel free to open an issue or submit a pull request — your contributions are always welcome!